 But really, everything boils down to the goals that you have.
 What do you wish to achieve through the chatbot?

 On a broader note, many of the chatbots you’re likely to come across today fall under the following three categories:

 The Three Types of Chatbots

-These chatbots are designed to follow a set of predefined rules.
+These rule-based chatbots are designed to follow a set of predefined rules.
 It’s the simplest way to design a chatbot, only that the chatbot you design won’t be equipped enough to respond to complex questions.

 The chatbot will be designed with a graphical user interface (GUI), where the bot builder will be using a chatbot decision tree to design a series of conversation paths.